 “Humane education”—also called “caring-for-life education”—is a widely-used but poorly-studied area of education.
 It uses animals and nature to provide rich learning experiences that seek to engender care and helping behaviors toward not only animals (and nature) but also to other people.

-In collaboration with ACTAsia, a non-profit organization active in the Far East, this series of evaluations assesses the effect of an integrated humane education lesson module on elementary students’ attitudes about animal welfare issues.
-We are also investigating the effects of these interventions on students’ psycho-social development, a very under-studied area of humane (and character) education.
+In collaboration with ACTAsia, a non-profit organization active in the Middle and Far East, this series of evaluations assesses the effect of an integrated humane education lesson module on elementary students’ attitudes about environemtnal social, and animal welfare issues.
+We are also investigating the effects of these interventions on students’ psycho-social development, finding some of the first good evidence for these programs' abilities to improve children’s prosocial behaviors.